Azure Stack

 Who do you contact for support? | Microsoft | For Azure Stack Development Kit support, visit the Microsoft forums.
 Because the development kit is an evaluation environment, there is no official support offered through Microsoft Customer Support Services (CSS). |

 Resource groups | A resource group can span regions.
-See the list of Azure products. | For both integrated systems and the development kit, there is only one region. |
+Here's a list of Azure products. | For both integrated systems and the development kit, there is only one region. |

-Available services | See the list of Azure products.
-Available services vary by Azure region. | Microsoft Azure Stack supports a subset of Azure services.
+Available services | The following list of Azure products are available subject to Azure region. | Microsoft Azure Stack supports a subset of Azure services.
 Actual services will vary based on what your organization or service provider chooses to offer. |

 Azure Resource Manager Endpoint Portal URL | https://portal.azure.com | https://management.local.azurestack.external/ |